 Family Service of the Piedmont

-The DEJOY\WOS Family Foundation is a sponsor of the Greensboro Oyster Roast, the primary annual fundraising event for Family Service of the Piedmont.
+The DEJOY\WOS Family Foundation is a proud sponsor of the Greensboro Oyster Roast, the primary annual fundraising event for Family Service of the Piedmont.
 The organization is the largest private nonprofit agency of its kind in Guilford County, NC, empowering individuals and families in crisis through quality support services, advocacy and education.
 Family Service of the Piedmont serves more than 18,000 local children and adults each year, addressing issues of domestic violence, child abuse, mental health and financial stability.
 The Family Foundation has continually supported the fundraising event since 2017 as a Diamond Sponsor.
-The 16th Annual Greensboro Oyster Roast event took place on May 3, 2019 and raised record-breaking proceeds in excess of $340,000.

 United Way of